apache/inlong-website/docs/modules/sort/dataflow_example.md

 ## Transform examples

-Currently only supports string split index, string regex replace, string regex replace first, distinct, regular join, and etc.
+Currently only supports string split, string regex replace, string regex replace first matched value, data distinct,data filter, regular join, and etc.
-The following takes kafka to kafka as an example to illustrate the usage of each transform。
+The following takes kafka to kafka as an example to illustrate the usage of each transform.

-- String split index
+- String Split:

 ```json
 {